DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/reference/table-selection.md

 ### <a name="select-cell-props"></a>SelectCellProps

-Describes properties passed to template that renders cell with selection control inside the heading row.
+Describes properties passed to a template that renders a cell with the selection control inside the heading row.

 A value with the following shape:

 Field | Type | Description
 ------|------|------------
-selected | boolean | Specifies whether or not row is selected changeSelected | () => void | Selects or deselects a row
+selected | boolean | Specifies whether or not a row is selected changeSelected | () => void | Selects or deselects a row

 ## Plugin Developer Reference